ImYourBoyRoy/reqsync/docs/USAGE.md

 1. Validates you’re in a virtualenv (unless you pass `--system-ok`).
 2. Runs `pip install -U -r <file>` by default to upgrade the env.
 Skip with `--no-upgrade`.
 3. Reads installed package versions.
-4. Rewrites each package line in your requirements files to set a lower bound `>=installed`, preserving extras, markers, inline comments, and file formatting.
+4. Rewrites each package line in your requirements files to match the installed version, preserving operators (per the chosen policy), extras, markers, inline comments, and file formatting.
 5. Backs up before writing, then writes atomically.
 6. Refuses to edit files that contain `--hash=` unless you opt in to skipping those stanzas.